-For this purpose, the GCC countries negotiate for altering the applicable fiscal legislation.
-The introduction of Value Added Tax (VAT) is on agenda and the possibility of adopting a common tax framework on VAT is also under discussion.
+For this purpose, the GCC countries have competed the negotiation for altering the applicable fiscal legislation.
+The introduction of Value Added Tax (VAT) was on agenda and the possibility of adopting a common tax framework on VAT is also under discussion.

 As to the legislative changes — each country will decide independently whether to join the common tax law or to maintain its legislation.
 Therefore, all the countries of the Gulf Cooperation Council will remain free in the choice of a policy framework.

-The UAE, Saudi Arabia and Oman have already confirmed to their plan to introduce VAT, and other countries of the region are expected to follow in the nearest future.
+The UAE and Saudi Arabia have already confirmed introduction of VAT from 2018, and other countries of the region are expected to follow in the nearest future.
 Qatar is the only country of the whole GCC region, which will hardly introduce VAT at this stage.
 The available fiscal reserves at this state are large enough to sidestep tax introduction.
 Qatar possesses the world’s largest natural gas reserves, which serve the country’s major revenue item.

 Such measures have already elevated the level of public criticism concerning the expected inflation and subsequent deterioration of consumer spending.
 In any case, no business is interested in experiencing losses and the entire tax burden will fall on consumers.

-The governments, however, claims that the low tax rates will not have significant negative impact on consumer behaviour.
+The governments, however, claims that the low tax rates will not have significant negative impact on consumer behavior.
 Moreover, they expect to raise state revenues using further diversification of the national economies.

 VAT introduction, in spite of the possible difficulties, will revive the region’s economy and will strengthen international positions of the GCC countries.